ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 ## How to publish from a fork of Babel?

-Let us say that we want to modify and/or create packages in the Babel repository and then publish them.
-In my case ([@PSantanaGlez13](https://github.com/PSantanaGlez13)), I changed the `babel-parser` and created two more packages with a plugin and support for said plugin.
-When trying to publish I changed the `lerna.json` to ignore packages that are not mine (another option could be to set all the other packages to private so Lerna won't publish them unless you force Lerna to).
-But publishing from the Makefile as it is runs linting tests and because I changed the parser my tests were considered an error and would not publish my packages.
+Let's say we want to modify and/or create packages in the Babel repository and then publish them.
+In my case ([@PSantanaGlez13](https://github.com/PSantanaGlez13)), I changed the `babel-parser` and created two additional packages with a plugin and support for that plugin.
+When trying to publish, I modified the `lerna.json` to ignore packages that are not mine (another option could be to set all the other packages to private so Lerna won't publish them unless you force it to).
+However, publishing from the Makefile as it is runs linting tests, and because I changed the parser, my tests were considered errors and would not allow my packages to be published.

-Even removing the tests my packages would not publish anyways (some error with Yarn, I have to recreate it to expand on this).
+Even after removing the tests, my packages still would not publish due to some error with Yarn.
+I need to recreate the issue to provide more details.

-The alternative: create a new repository and move your packages to it so you can publish them.